darinama/Minecraft-Wiki/crafting.md

 * * *

 # Others

+## Bed
+A bed will help you sleep through the night and avoid most of the hostile mobs.
+It is also used to reset your spawn point if you die.

+You need 3 planks and 3 wool.

 ## Furnace
 A furnace will help you cook meat and melt raw materials such as raw iron or raw gold.
 To activate it, you will need fuel such as coal, charcoal, or planks.